Get a wireless charger for hassle-free charging

 Portable power: Mophie Powerstation Plus XL (10,000mAh)

-Mophie's wireless Powerstation offers the dual conveniences of wireless charging and portability.
+Mophie's wireless Powerstation offers the dual convenience of wireless charging and portability.
 It's an external battery pack with a built-in wireless charger.
-It has a 10,000mAh battery that can charge two devices at once, one on the wireless charging pad and one through the included USB-A port.
+It has a 10,000mAh battery that can charge two devices simultaneously, one on the wireless charging pad and one through the included USB-A port.

 Drive and charge: Mophie Charge Stream Vent Mount